Popular sovereignty in the United States

-Popular sovereignty is a doctrine rooted in the belief that each citizen has sovereignty over themselves.
+Popular sovereignty is the principle that the leaders of a state and its government are created and sustained by the consent of its people, who are the source of all political legitimacy.
 Citizens may unite and offer to delegate a portion of their sovereign powers and duties to those who wish to serve as officers of the state, contingent on the officers agreeing to serve according to the will of the people.
 In the United States, the term has been used to express this concept in constitutional law.
-It was also used during the 19th century in reference to a proposed solution to the debate over the expansion of slavery.
+It was also used during the 19th century in reference to a proposed solution to the debate over the expansion of slavery in the United States.
 The proposal would have given the power to determine the legality of slavery to the inhabitants of the territory seeking statehood, rather than to Congress.

 History

+18th century

-The concept of popular sovereignty (from which the consent of the governed derives its importance) did not originate in North America; its intellectual roots can be traced back to 17th- and 18th-century European political philosophy.
-The American contribution was the translation of these ideas into a formal structure of government.
-Before the American Revolution, there were few examples of a people creating their own government.
-Most had experienced government as an inheritance—as monarchies or other expressions of power.
+In 18th-century European political thought, "the people" excluded most of the population; suffrage was denied to women, slaves, indentured servants, those lacking sufficient property, indigenous people and the young.
+The early American republic similarly disenfranchised women and those lacking sufficient property, also denying citizenship to slaves and other non-whites.
+According to historian Ronald Formisano, "Assertions of the peoples' sovereignty over time contained an unintended dynamic of raising popular expectations for a greater degree of popular participation and that the peoples' will be satisfied."
+The American contribution was clearer translation of these ideas into a formal structure of government.
+Many societies had experienced government as an inheritance—as monarchies or other expressions of power.

-The American Revolution resulted in a government based on popular sovereignty, the first large-scale establishment of this concept (although it had been discussed and experimented in European contexts).
-The early Americans supported the contention that governments were legitimate only if they were based on popular sovereignty.
+The American Enlightenment marked a departure in the concept of popular sovereignty as it had been discussed and employed in the European historical context.
+American revolutionaries aimed to substitute the sovereignty in the person of King George III, with a collective sovereign—composed of the people.
+Thenceforth, American revolutionaries generally agreed with and were committed to the principle that governments were legitimate only if they rested on popular sovereignty – that is, the sovereignty of the people.
+This was often linked with the notion of the consent of the governed—the idea of the people as a sovereign—and had clear 17th- and 18th-century intellectual roots in English history.

 The concept unified and divided post-Revolutionary American thinking about government and the basis of the Union.
 Questions were raised over its precise meaning, permissible actions and the will of a collective sovereign.
 In an argument echoed by his students, for example, historian Bernard Bailyn contended that early state jurisdiction over certain colleges had been done "in the name of the People...But who were the People?
 A handful of legislators?...But what was the State in a republican government?
 Should it have powers against the people themselves?"

-In 18th-century European political thought, "the people" excluded most of the population; suffrage was denied to women, slaves, indentured servants, those lacking sufficient property, indigenous people and the young.
-The early American republic similarly disenfranchised women and those lacking sufficient property, also denying citizenship to slaves and other non-whites.
-According to historian Ronald Formisano, "Assertions of the peoples' sovereignty over time contained an unintended dynamic of raising popular expectations for a greater degree of popular participation and that the peoples' will be satisfied."